prateek3255/scrroll-in/README.md

 I know there are a few extensions that already serve this purpose, but most of them either didn't work correctly or lacked the features that I needed, so I ended up creating my own.

-## How it works?
+## How does it works?

 Under the hood, this extension uses the [chrome localStorage API](https://developer.mozilla.org/en/DOM/Storage#localStorage) to store the scroll positions for different webpages.
 I avoided using sync storage due to its storage limitations ([read more](https://developer.chrome.com/apps/storage)).
 This extension creates an object which stores the URL as keys and the scroll position as values.

-The functions for adding or updating, reading and deleting are in the files `save.js`, `get.js` and `delete.js` respectively, which are executed as content scripts from `popup.js` whenever the respective button is clicked.
+The functions for adding or updating, reading, and deleting are in the files `save.js`, `get.js`, and `delete.js` respectively, which are executed as content scripts from `popup.js` whenever the respective button is clicked.

 The `background.js` handles switching icon color whenever a tab is changed, or the URL is updated.